charles-tai/material-ui/icon-builder/README.md

 ## Advanced usage and Custom builds

-`node build.sh --help` can be used to pull up options available for building.
+`node build.js --help` can be used to pull up options available for building.

 You can build your own SVG icons as well as collections like [game-icons](http://game-icons.net/) through environmental variables.